earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 ## Electromagnetic Spectrum

-To
-better understand spectral remote sensing we need to review some basic principles of the electromagnetic spectrum.
+To better understand multispectral remote sensing you need to know some basic principles of the electromagnetic spectrum.

-The electromagnetic spectrum is composed of a range of different wavelengths or "colors / types" of light energy.
+The electromagnetic spectrum is composed of a range of different wavelengths or "colors" of light energy.
 A spectral remote sensing instrument collects light energy within specific regions of the electromagnetic spectrum.
-We call each region in the spectrum a band.
+Each region in the spectrum is referred to as a band.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3iaFzafWJQE?rel=0" frameborder="0" allowfullscreen></iframe>